Listening to music while driving or in the passenger seat is one of the best ways to fight off boredom.

 Bluetooth receivers come in different configurations: 12-volt, USB-powered, and battery-powered.
 Your car may support one or multiple receiver types, but USB models are more common.

 There are also cars without an auxiliary input.
 And if yours is one of them, you can use an FM transmitter.
-Most new FM transmitters also double as Bluetooth receivers.
+Most new FM transmitters also work as Bluetooth receivers.

 The device sends audio signals to the stereo by broadcasting them over an open FM radio frequency instead of through an auxiliary cable.
 So all you need to do is tune your stereo’s FM tuner to the right frequency and hear your music being streamed from your phone.